 Urushiol is an oily sap which can trigger an allergy, especially allergic rash on skin when it comes in contact with the body.

 The allergic sap oil is present in leaves, stem and roots of the plant.
 Contact with sap of any of these parts can cause allergic reaction on skin.
 Most of the time, itchy and irritating rash subsides in few weeks.
+However, home remedies and conventional medicines help to ease the symptoms.

 Cause Of Poison Sumac Allergy